 Once shoppers get used to your brand’s fast, reliable, and accurate delivery of goods, they are likely to turn into long-term, loyal customers.
 The more options you’re able to provide your customers, whether it’s pickup options for locals or different shipping options, dark stores give the ability to provide more for your customers, which ultimately drives more sales and increases customer lifetime value.

-Dark store fulfillment is a strategic and profitable option for all kinds of retailers.
+Dark store fulfilment is a strategic and profitable option for all kinds of retailers.
 But to be truly sustainable, it should provide multiple delivery and pickup options.
 Here are the three common delivery options for dark stores.

 1. Curbside pickup